 You can ask your Faculty Advice Centre for the date of the next coursework deferral panel being convened.
 For exam deferrals, you can enquire in the Academic & Student Services reception in Gateway House.
 You will be notified by email or letter.

-No. Once a deferral is granted, it cannot be undone.
-Therefore if you apply to defer an exam but don’t find out the decision before the exam, you could sit the exam, and you may feel the exam went well and may no longer wish to defer, but if you then find out the deferral was granted, the exam you have taken will not count so you will have to take it again.
+No you cannot change your mind once a deferral is granted.
+If you apply to defer an exam but don’t find out the decision before the exam, you could sit the exam, and you may feel the exam went well and may no longer wish to defer, but if you then find out the deferral was granted, the exam you have taken will not count so you will have to take it again.

 If you miss the deadline to defer and realise after the results are released that your performance was impaired, it will be too late to apply for deferral.